dogmatiq/dapper/README.md

 [![GoDoc](https://godoc.org/github.com/dogmatiq/dapper?status.svg)](https://godoc.org/github.com/dogmatiq/dapper)
 [![Go Report Card](https://goreportcard.com/badge/github.com/dogmatiq/dapper)](https://goreportcard.com/report/github.com/dogmatiq/dapper)

-Dapper is a pretty-printer for Go values that aims to produce the shortest possible output without ambiguity.
-Additionally, the output is deterministic, which allows for the generation of human-readable diffs using standard tools.
+Dapper is a pretty-printer for Go values.

+It is not intended to be used directly as a debugging tool, but as a library for applications that need to describe Go values to humans, such as testing frameworks.

+Some features include:

+- Concise formatting, without type ambiguity
+- Deterministic output, useful for generating diffs using standard tools
+- A filtering system for producing customized output on a per-value basis

 ## Example